 3.3.4 Assessment and Improvement of Monitoring Network

-The monitoring networks will continue to be evaluated and refined during GSP implementation.
+The monitoring networks will continue to be evaluated and refined during the GSP process.
 The following sections describe the current data gaps and how they may be improved during GSP implementation.

 3.3.4.1 Groundwater Level Monitoring Improvements